SOFZP/Solana-Stake-Pools-Research/README.md

 - Lack of validator activity

 **Requirements**:
 - 100+ epochs of consistent activity
 - 99%+ uptime

-- Validator program launched in epoch 797 (approx. 4 epochs ago)
+This new stakepool launched only in epoch 797
-- Currently 27 validators with ~500k SOL delegated
+Currently 27 validators with ~500k SOL delegated

 **APIs**:
 Not available.
 Participant list not available on site.

 ---